Almaty - Things to Do in Almaty in April

 Best Activities in April

-Green Bazaar and local food market tours
+Green Bazaar food walking tours

 April Events & Festivals